 A high quality built environment is essential for children to achieve optimal health and development41.
 The quality of the built environment in which children live can cause or prevent illness, disability and injury41.
 Sports-related injuries are more common in children in Hamilton County than in older adults42.
-Sports-related injuries are the type of injury that occur during exercise or sports, and oftentimes result from accidents, poor training insufficient warm-up practices.
+Sports-related injuries are the type of injury that occur during exercise or sports, and oftentimes result from accidents, poor training practices, insufficient warm-up and stretching, lack of conditioning, or improper equipment43.
+Children are not only more likely to experience sports-related injuries, but they are also the most common victims of dog bites and are more likely to be